s15a/eiquidus-dingocoin-fork/README_DINGOCOIN.txt

 ================

 Start script is to be executed as a unprivileged user at "init multuiser" time, rc.local style.
 The "sudo sync" command is recommended after execution.
 It disables cron updates, starts dingocoind and eiquidus.
-Last 50 blocks in database are checked.
-Cron updates are enables at the end.
+Last 100 blocks in database are checked.
+Cron updates are enabled at the end.
-Please remove comments before use.

 logfile /home/user/eiquidus_start.log:
 su - user -c "/usr/local/bin/rc.eiqui | tee ~/eiquidus_start.log"